🚚 FREE SHIPPING on orders over €50 🚚

 Goal

-Step 6: Know When to Move to Acute Allergy Support
+Step 6: Know when to move to acute itching support

 Maintenance care supports long-term skin balance, but some situations need short-term, more intensive support.

-Refer to the Acute Allergy Support guide if you notice:
+Refer to the Acute itching Support guide if you notice:

 • A sudden increase in itching, licking, or scratching